- Destination: green airline bailouts

 - Clean Energy Wire: Emission-free aviation is feasible

 - The green aviation debate

 - IATA Environmental Policy: Combating the illegal trade of wildlife

 CORSIA standards: endorsed by ICAO and hailed by industry

-This now allows Governments and industry to make final preparations for implementation before the CO2 emissions monitoring and reporting obligations commence in January 2019.
-The ICAO Council is to be commended for their fast progress on this important technical work.
+This now allows governments and industry to make final preparations for implementation before the CO2 emissions monitoring and reporting obligations commence in Jan 2019.
+The ICAO Council is to be commended for their progress on this important technical work.

 Following swiftly in the wake of the ICAO endorsement, the International Business Aviation Council (IBAC), formed in 1981 and endorsed by ICAO in 1989 to represent the international interests of business aviation, announced that ICAO member states are to begin their carbon emissions reporting on January 1, 2019.

 The aviation industry is a key contributor to global economic growth and prosperity, facilitating communication, linking markets, and providing employment for millions.
 However, the industry’s future is dependent on proceeding in a sustainable, environmentally-responsible manner.